Animeboynz/Mihon-Backup-Viewer/README.md

 ## Self-Hosting

 1. Clone this repo
 2. To launch you'll need a webserver due to CORS policy.
-If you have Python installed, `launch.bat` will launch its built-in webserver and open the page.
+   - If you have Node.js or Python installed, `launch.bat` will launch one of their webservers and open the page.
-3. Load your own `.tachibk`, `.proto.gz` or their JSON-decoded versions.
+3. Load your own `.tachibk`, `.proto.gz` or its JSON-decoded version.
 The demo data provided is in the latter format.

 ## Contributing